 Based on the Group's policy, the Group generally mitigates the currency risk arising from recognized assets and recognized liabilities denominated in foreign currency other than the functional currency by maintaining part of the available liquid sources in deposits in foreign currency.
 Accordingly, the main currency exposures presented in the sensitivity tables are for those deposits.

 NOTE 9:- EMPLOYEE BENEFIT LIABILITIES, NET

-Employee benefits consist of short-term benefits and post-employment benefits.
+Employee benefits consist post-employment benefits.